Raspberry PI IoT Network Monitor

 Better ideas are always welcome!

-SentinelPi: A Pi to watch over home network of smart devices
+SentinelPi: A Pi to watch over home IOT network

 Original: December 2021